nordicenergy/energy-trading-platform-client-UI/README.md

 </p>

 ## Introduction
-[Lition](https://kundenportal.lition.de) is the first platform in the world that unites the idea of selling green energy and paying for it with blockchain.
+[Lition](https://www.lition.io) is developing the only scalable public-private blockchain with deletable data features, made for commercial products.
+Designed with Lition's live P2P trading use case, and co-innovated with SAP.

+This repository shows the frontend for the energy use case, which is the world's first peer to peer energy trading plattform commercially available to a mass market.
+You can test it at https://demo.lition.io with the credentials demo / demo1234.
 The Frontend part of its trading platform is built with modern JavaScript, HTML and CSS, but there are some helpers: [React](https://reactjs.org/) as a framework, [Jest](https://jestjs.io/en/) as a testing tool and [Styleguidist](https://react-styleguidist.js.org/) as a source of documentation.

 There are several articles written by Lition Tech-Lead which describe the chosen approaches of development in full.
 Links to them can be found below: